Berengaria of Navarre: Queen dowager

+Lady of Le Mans

-Berengaria eventually settled in Le Mans, one of her dower properties.
-She was a benefactress of L'Épau Abbey in Le Mans, entered the conventual life, and was buried in the abbey.
+Berengaria became the Lady (Lord) of Le Mans, one of her dower properties, where she eventually settled.
+She founded L'Épau Abbey in Le Mans in 1229, where she was buried.
 In 1240, Archbishop Rodrigo Jimenez de Rada of Toledo wrote of Berengaria that she lived "as a most praiseworthy widow and stayed for the most part in the city of Le Mans, which she held as part of her marriage dower, devoting herself to almsgiving, prayer and good works, witnessing as an example to all women of chastity and religion and in the same city she came to the end of her days with a happy death."
 A skeleton thought to be hers was rediscovered in 1960 during the restoration of the abbey.
 These remains are preserved beneath the stone effigy of the queen, which is now to be found in the chapter house of the abbey.

 Historical significance

 Historian Ann Trindade says about Berengaria that she "is remembered as a benefactor of several…religious congregations and institutions and was regarded as a model of piety."
 She also states that “Berengaria’s life illustrates very clearly the constraints under which medieval women, even aristocratic ones, were obliged to live.”
-Berengaria's struggles are a good example of what many women faced in the thirteenth century, and “those long years of widowhood reveal, on the basis of record, a strong courageous woman, independent, solitary, battling against difficult political and economic circumstances, with little interest in the trappings of courtly existence, sustained by her faith in Christianity and her loyalty to the See of St. Peter, not afraid to assert her rights against powerful enemies, both lay and clerical.”
+Berengaria's struggles are a good example of what many women faced in the thirteenth century, and “those long years of widowhood reveal, on the basis of record, a strong courageous woman, independent, solitary, battling against difficult political and economic circumstances, with little interest in the trappings of courtly existence, sustained by her faith in Christianity and her loyalty to the See of St Peter, not afraid to assert her rights against powerful enemies, both lay and clerical.”